Trust those who are seeking the truth, not those who claim to have found it Free Contact Form

 MEDITATION

 1. Create Sacred Space - Call on your ancestors, your guides, the ways your ancestors would have.
-Ask them to help focus your mind and heart to the task at hand, so you may be prepared to show yourself worthy for all that you seek, to attract the energy necessary to manifest your desire with the coming seasons of abundance.
+Ask them to help focus your mind and heart to the task at hand, so you may be prepared to show yourself worthy for all that you seek, to attract the energy necessary to manifest your desire with the coming seasons.

 Spiritual Significance

 1. Create Sacred Space - Call on your ancestors, your guides, the ways your ancestors would have.
-Ask them to help focus your mind and heart to the task at hand, so you may be prepared to show yourself worthy for all that you seek, to attract the energy necessary to manifest your desire with the coming seasons of abundance.
+Ask them to help focus your mind and heart to the task at hand, so you may be prepared to show yourself worthy for all that you seek, to attract the energy necessary to manifest your desire with the coming seasons.

 Wednesday, February 28, 2024